Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 AbstractAlgebra.jl provides rudimentary native support for permutation groups (implemented in `src/generic/PermGroups.jl`).
 All functionality of permutations is accesible in the `Generic` submodule.

-Permutations are represented internally via vector of integers, wrapped in type `perm{T}`, where `T<:Integer` carries the information on the type of elements of a permutation.
+Permutations are represented internally via vector of integers, wrapped in type `Perm{T}`, where `T<:Integer` carries the information on the type of elements of a permutation.
 Permutation groups are singleton parent objects of type `PermGroup{T}` and are used mostly to store the length of a permutation, since it is not included in the permutation type.

 Permutation groups are created using the `PermGroup` (inner) constructor.
 However, for convenience we define